cusyio/Python4DataScience/docs/productive/git/advanced/hooks/index.rst

 be interpreted.

 However, the scripts are not copied to the Git server using `git push`.
-To be able to use scripts across multiple repositories, the :doc:`pre-commit` is therefore recommended.
+To be able to use scripts across multiple repositories, the :doc:`prek` is therefore recommended.

 .. seealso::
    * `Hooks <https://git-scm.com/docs/githooks#_hooks>`_